 Check out this post if you’d like to learn more about lawn edging!

 String trimmers are used to trim lawns and remove weeds in hard-to-reach places.
 Also known as weed whackers and weed eaters, this type of tool is lightweight and uses a flexible monofilament nylon line that operates at an intense speed to cut grass.
+The photo above is courtesy of The_Doodler.

 They are often used to trim foliage on steep and rocky terrain.
 String trimmers come in both gas and electric options and varying shaft designs.